 Eligibility criteria

-Recognises providers of truly memorable and immersive activities for visitors to participate in.
+Recognises providers of memorable and immersive activities for visitors to participate in, from cooking masterclasses to woodland nature tours.

 Eligibility criteria